mohd-afeef-badri/psd/demos/soildynamics/fast-track-tutorials.md

 \subsection{Exercise 2}

 For soildynamic problems with double couple source, the double couple source can be introduced into the solver either by displacement-based operator -- providing displacements at the double couple points that will be converted to moments -- or by force-based operators -- providing forces at the double couple points that  will be converted to moments.
-In the tutorials above we already tried displacement-based way of introducing double couple source by using \sh{-doublecouple displacement-based}.
-You are encouraged to try out the force-based double couple source by using \sh{-doublecouple force-based}.
+In the tutorials above we already tried displacement-based way of introducing double couple source by using \sh{-doublecouple displacement\_based}.
+You are encouraged to try out the force-based double couple source by using \sh{-doublecouple force\_based}.

 \subsection{Exercise 3}